esteinig/netviewr/README.md

 ## Overview

-The `netviewr` package offers a set of operators and functions that make working and plotting of `igraph` objects more pleasant by:
+The `netviewr` package offers a set of operators and functions that make data-driven plotting of `igraph` objects more pleasant by:

   - decorating graph objects with user data
   - translating data into graph attributes